phillipdavidstearns/PGTE_5585_F2019/notes/week6/week6.md

 * Was there anything from the assignments that got you stumped?
 * Are there any exciting ideas you've encountered that you might want to turn into a project?

+## Review

+* Analog IO
+* Voltage Dividers

+### In Class Exercise:

+Use a photo-resistor to control the brightness of an LED

+* Draw the Schematic
+* Wire up the Circuit
+* Write the Code

 ## Datasheets